 What's Normal?

-SNPs, mutations, and mutants:
+SNPs, Mutations, and Mutants:

 a note on terminology & some lessons from history

 In humans, many easily-recognized single-gene traits result in phenotypic traits such as alkaptonuria (accumulation of homogentisic acid, leading to darkened cartilage), albinism (absence of skin melanin), polydactyly (extra digits), achondroplasia (stunted limb growth), etc., all of which tend to be put in the medical category of "diseases".
 Thus we tend to think of these rare individuals as "mutants" and therefore "abnormal," in contrast to the majority of the population who (like ourselves) are "normal".
 We tend to associate genetic variation with disease, and view "mutation" as negative.
 All of these perceptions turn out to be inaccurate.
 Advances in molecular biology since the late 1960s have shown instead an enormous amount of genetic variation in most species, including our own.
 At the level of DNA sequences, it is likely that almost everyone is heterozygous at most gene loci, and (except for close relatives) is likely to differ from other members of the population.
 This being the case, the concept of a standard 'wild type' as "normal" has no meaning.
 Observable genetic differences occur as single-nucleotide polymorphisms (SNPs), alternative base pair differences at particular positions in the gene sequence.
-The variable effect of such SNP variation on phenotypes is one of the topics of this course.
+The variable effect of such SNP variation on phenotypes is one of the topics of molecular genetics.
 It remains the case that many gene variants do lead to medically deleterious conditions, and a great deal of time, money, and research is invested to understand and ameliorate such conditions.

-Conscious or unconscious acceptance of inaccurate attitudes about "What is Normal ?" with respect to genetic variation have led to misinformed social policy, with disastrous consequences.
-The term "eugenics" was introduced in the late 19th century (prior to any knowledge of genetics) to describe efforts to improve the human species by encouraging reproduction of persons with "good genes," as evidenced by superior intelligence, general health, proper social status, or (lighter) skin colour, etc. In the absence of any knowledge of genetics, early "positive eugenic" practices were those of livestock breeding, e.g., if 'like begets like' then persons of 'good stock' should be encourage to breed with others like themselves, produce more children, and hope for the best.
+Conscious or unconscious acceptance of inaccurate attitudes about "What is Normal ?" with respect to heritable variation have led to misinformed social policy, with disastrous consequences.
+The term "eugenics" was introduced in the late 19th century (prior to any knowledge of genetics) to describe efforts to improve the human species by encouraging reproduction of persons with "good heredity," as evidenced by superior intelligence, general health, higher social status, or (lighter) skin colour, etc. In the absence of any knowledge of genetics, early "positive eugenic" practices were those of livestock breeding, e.g., if 'like begets like' then persons of 'good stock' should be encourage to breed with others like themselves, produce more children, and hope for the best.

-Generalizing on Mendel's experiments with peas, many early geneticists assumed that variation for almost any phenotypic trait (Mendel's "Unit Character") could be explained as the result of single-gene Mendelian inheritance with one dominant and one recessive allele.
-For example, the US Navy in 1919 commissioned a study by the Eugenics Records Office on the genetics of "leadership ability" and "love of the sea" ("thallasophilia"), so as to select cadets for the Naval Academy based on their pedigrees.
-Not surprisingly, 'leadership' was found to be dominant, and 'sea lust' recessive and sex-limited, like beard growth (ever see a lady Admiral?).
+Generalizing on Mendel's experiments with peas, many early geneticists assumed that variation for almost any phenotypic trait (Mendel's "Unit Character", such as pod color or seed shape) could be explained as the result of single-gene inheritance with one dominant and one recessive allele.
+For example, the US Navy in 1919 commissioned a study by the Eugenics Records Office on the genetics of "leadership ability" and "love of the sea" ("thallasophilia"), so as to select cadets for the US Naval Academy, based on their pedigrees.
+Not surprisingly, 'leadership' was found to be dominant, and 'sea lust' recessive and sex-limited, like beard growth.
+(This would explain the smaller number of lady Admirals).
 Textbooks showed pedigrees of the JS Bach family to demonstrate inheritance of musical ability, as shown by his multiple talented offspring.
 State fairs awarded blue-ribbons to 'fitter families' with sturdy, healthy children, judged in exactly the same way as superior livestock.
 Such efforts confuse heredity with familiality, the tendency of family members to resemble each other because of their shared home environment.
-For example, boys often follow their fathers into naval and army careers, and the Bach children received music lessons from Dad.
-[As a reductio ab adsurdum, it has been shown that admittance to medical school behaves like a single-gene Dominant: applicants with two MD parents are almost invariably admitted, and those with one MD parent are admitted preferentially over those with none.
-If A is rare and dominant, Aa x Aa => 3/4 , and Aa x aa => 1/2 "A" pre-meds].
+For example, historically it has been the case that boys follow their fathers into naval and army careers, and the Bach children received music lessons from Dad.
+As a reductio ab adsurdum, it has been shown that admittance to medical school behaves like a single-gene Dominant: applicants with two MD parents are almost invariably admitted, and those with one MD parent are admitted preferentially over those with none.
+If A is a rare and dominant allele of a gene for "Medical Aptitude", Aa x Aa => 3/4 , and Aa x aa => 1/2 "A" pre-meds.

 Eugenics unfortunately had its dark side.
 The massive casualties of World War I were seen in some Western countries as having "negative eugenic" consequences, as officers and soldiers killed tended to be young, physically fit, reproductive males of superior intelligence, leaving behind those unqualified for military service to do the breeding.
 Studies of certain notorious 'feeble-minded' and (or) 'criminal' families (notably, the Kallikaks) concluded that such traits ran in families, as expected for hereditary traits, again ignoring effects of familial poverty, malnutrition, and social stigmatization ('Kallikak' children were habitually shunned).